-The publications will help you keep up-to-date with developments and will provide a wider coverage of syllabus topics.
+The resourcess will help you keep up-to-date with developments and will provide a wider coverage of syllabus topics.

-CII/PFS members can borrow most of the additional study materials below from Knowledge Services.
-CII study texts can be consulted from within the library.
+CII/PFS members can access most of the additional study materials below via the Knowledge Services webpage at www.cii.co.uk/knowledge.